bedenver/mevu/index.md

 # Why would I complete MEVU on my child?

-To find out how a child uses vision in everyday activities we must ask parents and caregivers who known the child well.
-MEVU asks questions about visual behaviours that can be observed by people families with your child - you!
+To find out how a child uses vision in everyday activities we must ask parents and caregivers who know the child well.
+MEVU asks questions about visual behaviours that can be observed by people familiar with your child - you!

 MEVU might be helpful for these children:
 - Young children because early visual behaviours influence other areas of development and learning;